Harry Grant (rugby league): 2021–present: Regular game time and National debut

 In October Grant was named in the Australia squad for the 2021 Rugby League World Cup.

 Grant played for Australia in their 2021 Rugby League World Cup final victory over Samoa.

 In November, he was named in the 2021 RLWC Team of the Tournament.

 In the opening game of the 2023 NRL season against the Parramatta Eels, Grant scored the first golden point try in Melbourne Storm history.

 Grant played in all three games of the 2023 State of Origin series as Queensland won the shield 2-1.
 Grant played 25 games for Melbourne in the 2023 NRL season and as the club finished third on the table.
 Grant played in all three finals games for Melbourne as the club reached the preliminary final stage before losing to Penrith.

 On 7 February 2024, Harry Grant became the 15th Melbourne Storm Captain taking over from Christian Welch.
 Grant was named on the bench for Queensland ahead of game one in the 2024 State of Origin series.

 Grant played a total of 23 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 Grant played in Melbourne's 2024 NRL Grand Final loss against Penrith.
 Grant scored the opening try of the final.

-Grant played 19 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
+In 2025 Grant played as starting in all three State of Origin matches and scored the third of four tries for Queensland as they won the series deciding third match.
+Grant appeared in 19 matches for Melbourne during the 2025 NRL season of the 27 matches the team played.
+Grant missed four matches between Rounds 7 and 10 due to a hamstring injury, one match in Round 13 ahead of the first Origin fixture, and two matches in the final two Rounds (26 and 27) due to suspension for a shoulder charge.
+Grant captained Melbourne in their 26-22 2025 NRL Grand Final loss against Brisbane.
+Grant was selected for the 2025 Kangaroo tour of England and played in all three matches.
+In the absence of incumbent captain Isaah Yeo due to concussion, Grant was appointed captain for the Second Test match.
+Yeo returned to the team and captaincy in the Third Test, during which Grant scored a try.
 On 20 November, the Storm announced Grant had extended his contract for a further two years until the end of 2028.
+In December, Grant was named the men's 2025 IRL Golden Boot Award winner, alongside Julia Robinson (women) and Rob Hawkins (wheelchair).

+Grant played 21 games for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.